telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/pdf-export.md

 ## Forced Text Wrapping

 Until now, the overflowing text was carried over the next lines only when there are whitespace characters inside.
-With the newly introduced **ForceTextWrap** property it is now possible to force the text wrapping evenwhen there are no whitespaces or separator characters.
+With the newly introduced **ForceTextWrap** property it is now possible to force the text wrapping even when there are no white spaces or separator characters.
 It is important to note that the forced mode will make the file size larger.

 ````ASP.NET
 <ExportSettings>